Block vs Stone vs Timber: Which Retaining Wall Works Best

 Which Retaining Wall Works Best?

-When performance matters more than anything else, concrete block usually stands as the most dependable and predictable choice.
+When performance matters more than anything else, concrete blocks usually stand as the most dependable and predictable choice.
 It handles soil pressure well, adapts to challenging terrain, and offers structural security over the long term.

 Stone walls offer unmatched beauty and can perform extremely well, but only when built with careful technique.
 They suit homeowners who prioritize appearance and are willing to invest in craftsmanship that ensures stability.